Driving Research on Wellness and Lifestyle Solutions for Everyone with MS

 • Salt – Several reports suggest that dietary salt may speed the development of an MS-like disease in mice, providing new insights on immune system activity in MS. While more research is needed to confirm a role for salt in triggering MS, or to determine whether reducing salt can inhibit MS immune attacks, these studies pinpoint new avenues for strategies that can decrease MS attacks.
 These studies were funded by the Society, and current funded research explores how salt affects the immune system in people.

 • Antioxidants – These natural or manmade substances are found in many foods.
 In MS, the immune system damages and destroys myelin, the material that surrounds and protects nerve fibers in the brain and spinal cord.
-Antioxidants block the action of “free radicals,” by-products of bodily processes that may cause tissue injury and promote immune attacks in MS. The Society is funding scientists at Oregon Health Science University to test whether an antioxidant can reduce optic nerve damage (often the first symptom indicating MS) in people at high risk for MS.
+Antioxidants block the action of “free radicals,” by-products of bodily processes that may cause tissue injury and promote immune attacks in MS. The Society is funding scientists at Oregon Health Science University to test whether an antioxidant can reduce optic nerve damage (often the first symptom of MS).

 Exercise and Rehabilitation Research